 Interestingly, the author explains that they are on call 24-hours a day, seven days a week and that their home is their office.

-And for those who love a new gadget, you may be surprised to learn the first liquid level indicator came onto the accessibility market in 1969.
+For those who love a new gadget, you may be surprised to learn the first liquid level indicator came onto the accessibility market in 1969.
 The Beacon helped to promote it alongside all sorts of accessible household items, including an all-singing-all-dancing sewing machine from Sweden.

 Often, much of the content of the magazine would be short updates, news items, and information about regional events submitted by readers.
 One reader wrote in January 1945, that she thought highly of a service John Lewis provided her on a recent shopping trip to the store on Oxford Circus in London.
 The UK’s favourite department store, offered the lady an assistant who had expert knowledge of the products to walk with her as she shopped.
 ‘I honestly can’t find suitable words to express my appreciation.
 Though on paper this act of courtesy by the firm sounds good, in practice it is even better.’